kirilenko/react-lib.tsc.nested-store/README.md

-# template.react.redux.lib.tsc
+# snippet.nested-redux-store

-Example of a nested Redux store (from an external lib).
+Example of a nested Redux store (from an external lib)

+- in branch `main` for react v.18 and
+- in branch `react-17` for react v.17